 Nevada Career & Technical Education Endorsement/Seal: A student who satisfies the requirements for graduation from high school and successfully completes an approved sequence of courses leading to a completion course in a career and technical education program area must be awarded a high school diploma with a CTE endorsement on the front (NAC 389.815, 389.800) if the pupil has maintained a 3.0 grade point average in all classes applicable to the course of study and passed the end-of-program assessments prescribed by the Nevada Department of Education.
-See http://cteae.nv.gov/ (click on Program Resources, then Course Catalog) for the current courses that comprise a course of study in each approved program area.
+See http://cteae.nv.gov/ (Scroll down and click on Program Resources, then Course Catalog) for the current courses that comprise a course of study in each approved program area.

-Nevada State Seal of Biliteracy: The Nevada State Seal of Biliteracy is an award given to high school graduates who have demonstrated proficiency in English and one or more world language.
+Nevada State Seal of Biliteracy: The Nevada State Seal of Biliteracy is an award given to high school graduates who have demonstrated proficiency in English and one or more world language(s).
 Students can demonstrate world language proficiency by taking one of the various language assessments offered by the WCSD.
-An official Seal will be affixed to the high school diploma and the Seal of Biliteracy will appear on students' official transcript with designation of the specific language(s).

 Nevada State Seal of STEM: The Nevada State Seal of STEM (Science, Technology, Engineering and Mathematics) is an award given to high school graduates who have earned a 3.25 grade point average on a 4.0 scale or a 3.85 weighted grade point average, earned at least four credits in science, at least four credits in mathematics, and at least one credit in computer science, engineering, manufacturing, electronics, or a career and technical education program of study in information and media technologies or skilled and technical science.
 In addition, students must demonstrate proficiency in science and mathematics by passing one of the qualifying assessments offered in WCSD.
-An official Seal will be affixed to the high school diploma and the Seal of STEM will appear on students' official transcript.

 Nevada State Seal of STEAM: The Nevada State Seal of STEAM (Science, Technology, Engineering, Art, and Mathematics) is an award given to high school graduates who have earned a 3.25 grade point average on a 4.0 scale or a 3.85 weighted grade point average, earned at least three credits in science, at least four credits in mathematics, at least one credit in computer science, engineering, manufacturing, electronics, or a career and technical education program of study in information and media technologies or skilled and technical science and one credit in fine arts.
 In addition, students must demonstrate proficiency in science and mathematics by passing one of the qualifying assessments offered in WCSD.
-An official Seal will be affixed to the high school diploma and the Seal of STEAM will appear on students' official transcript.